densom/pdf-to-md-llm/README.md

 def extract_pages_with_vision(pdf_path: str, dpi: int = 150) -> List[Dict[str, Any]]
 ```

-Extract both text and images from PDF pages for vision-based processing.
+Extract text and images from PDF pages for vision processing.

 **Returns:** List of dicts with keys: `page_num`, `text`, `image_base64`, `has_images`, `has_tables`